Mat-Zawadzki/Analytics-Power-BI-Report/README.md

 <br>

 ## Project Overview
 This project focuses on analyzing and visualizing data from various sources to gain valuable insights into business operations.
-In this readme file, we'll guide you through the initial steps of the project, specifically the downloading, importing, and transformation of data within the following tables: Orders, Products, Sales, and Customers.

 <br>